-Any stockholder or interested party who wishes to communicate or request a meeting with members of the board of directors or with only non-management directors or any specified individual director may do so by writing to them in care of the chairman of the board of directors, Hess Corporation, at its principal executive office set forth on the first page of this proxy statement.
+Any stockholder or interested party who wishes to communicate or request a meeting with members of the board of directors or with only non-management directors or any specified individual director may do so by writing to them in care of the chairman of the board of directors, Hess Corporation, at the address set forth on page 9.
 The stockholders may also communicate directly to the chairman by e-mail to BoardChairman@hess.com.
 Communications sent by mail or e-mail will be reviewed by the chairman and will be referred for resolution and response as deemed appropriate by the chairman.
 If a stockholder requests a meeting, the corporate governance and nominating committee will decide whether the subject matter is a proper one to be addressed by the board and, if so, whether a meeting is warranted.
-The corporate governance and nominating committee will meet periodically to review all stockholder communications received.
+The corporate governance and nominating committee will stockholder communications received.